aivanzhang/data_checks/README.md

         assert False
 ```

-That's it!
-You've created your first data check.
+:tada: That's it! :tada: You've created your first data check.
 Now you can run it from the command line (see [Command Line Interface / Run Checks](#run-checks)).

 The rule above has default arguments.
 For checks that are run outside of a suite (see [Create Suites](#advanced-create-suites)), either no arguments (excluding `self` or `cls`) or default arguments are required.
 For checks that are run within a suite, there are no such requirements as arguments can be specified by the suite.